floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - internal descriptor buffer

-Currently all resources are either in 'device-local' memory, or in 'host-visible + cache-coherent' memory.
+Currently all resources are either in 'device-local' memory, or in 'host-visible + host-coherent' memory.
 Having the mapping from sokol-specific memory type to Vulkan memory flags in one place makes it easier to tweak those flags in the future (or delegate that decision to an external memory allocator).